mMikaa00/Yolov3-TensorRT-py/README.md

 Yolov3-416  | int8 | COCOval2014 | 0.304 | 0.551 | 0.295

 As shown above, fp32 model has completely same result as raw model in twice tests.
-In tensorrt 6.0.1, the fp32 model has little less mAP than raw model, but the model is converted through uff.
+In my previous tensorrt 6.0.1 practice, the fp32 model has little less mAP than raw model, but the model is converted through uff.